apache/jena-site/source/documentation/sparql-apis/__index.md

 ## Substitution

-All query and update builders provide operations to uses a query and substitute variables for concrete RDF terms in the execution
+All query and update builders provide operations to use a query and substitute variables for concrete RDF terms in the execution.

 Unlike "initial bindings" substitution is provided in query and update builders for both local and remote cases.